CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 **What significance did these events have for the CMB?**

 For matter-radiation equality:
 - Before this, no structure forms because the expansion is too fast.
-Afer, [[Dark matter]] starts to collapse and set potential wells in which the baryons oscillate with gravity against photon pressure (once enough time as passed for sound waves to travel in them, ie they "entered the sound horizon" as in [[#131|Q131]]).
+After, [[Dark matter]] starts to collapse and set potential wells in which the baryons oscillate with gravity against photon pressure (once enough time as passed for sound waves to travel in them, ie they "entered the sound horizon" as in [[#131|this question]]).
 - Once potential wells are set, the [[CMB#CMB power spectrum|CMB power spectrum]] is impacted because as photons climb out of those wells, they get redshifted (the non-integrated Sachs-Wolfe effect).
 Since one large scales the DM potential wells are not varying, this means no power in the power spectrum on large scalles (small $l$ plateau).
-- $\Omega_m$ sets the heights of the peaks on the power spectrum (see [[#129|Q129]]) and also the redshift of M-R equality.
+- $\Omega_M$ sets the heights of the peaks on the power spectrum (see [[#129|this question]]) and also the redshift of M-R equality, so $z_{mr}$ related to heights of peaks.

 For [[Recombination]]:
 - Sets the scales that show up as peaks on the [[CMB#CMB power spectrum|power spectrum]].